aalexlu/content/ACurrent/NLP/7 Language Modeling 1.md

 	- P("Call me Ishmail") = P(w1 = “call”, w2 = “me”, w3 = “Ishmael”) x P(STOP)

-Optical Character Recognition (OCR) – picture of text, what do the characters / pixels look like Machine translation (MT)
+1. Optical Character Recognition (OCR) – picture of text, what do the characters / pixels look like
+2. Machine translation (MT)
 	- fidelity (to source text) how much meaning from the English is in the Italian
 	- fluency (of the translation)
-Autocomplete is language modeling
-Speech recognition
+3. Speech recognition
-Dialogue generation (Q -> A)
+4. Dialogue generation (Q -> A)

 Start with an X, come out with a Y
 - Given X, give me the probability of Y, so I can pick which Y has the highest probability of being my best guess